ekuiter/feature-model-repository-pipeline/README.md

 In case that `vagrant up` fails with `error retrieving required libraries` for Scala, this can be fixed by re-running the setup script with `vagrant ssh` and `source /vagrant/setup.sh`.
 In case that this fails due to line endings (which can happen with Git on Windows), fix the line endings and re-run the setup script with `vagrant ssh` and `sudo apt-get update && sudo apt-get install dos2unix && find /vagrant -type f -exec dos2unix {} \; && /vagrant/setup.sh`.

-With `chmod +x /vagrant/eval.sh && /vagrant/eval.sh`, you can read feature models for several versions of Linux and other Kconfig-based projects.
+With `chmod +x /vagrant/read_models.sh && /vagrant/read_models.sh`, you can read feature models for several versions of Linux and other Kconfig-based projects.
-The results are stored into the `models/` directory, resulting in (description taken from https://github.com/PettTo/Feature-Model-History-of-Linux):
+The results are stored into the `data/models/` directory in several formats (description taken from https://github.com/PettTo/Feature-Model-History-of-Linux):

 ```
 *.rsf       Intermediate xml file format, created by KConfigReader (dumpconf).
 Contains raw dump of the original KConfig model file